EW4Decarbonise energy supply at Council's sites and buildings

 St George’s and Westgate Multi Storey Car Park (MSCP) upgrade programme

-St. George’s MSCP has LED lighting and motion sensors installed to reduce the electricity consumption.
-However, the usage is still significant due to the 8 EV charging points, lifts, and the car park control room.
-Therefore, as part of planning for an upgrade project, the SBC engineering team is currently investigating the feasibility and the cost-benefits of installing solar PVs, i.e., horizontally on the top or mounting them vertically on the cladding of the two lift rooms on the roof, and a BESS.
+St. George’s MSCP has a mixture of fluorescent and LED lighting and motion sensors to reduce the electricity consumption.
+Overall, the electricity usage is still significant, and includes EV charging points, lifts, and the car park control room.
+Therefore, as part of planning for an upgrade project, the SBC engineering team has investigated the feasibility and the cost-benefits of installing solar PVs and BESS.
+Capital has also been secured for LED lighting upgrades.

 For Westgate MSCP, most of the lighting units are very old and not energy efficient.
 The cost-benefit of switching to LEDs and installing lighting sensors will also be investigated during the planning phase of the upgrade project.